thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 {% include images-gallery.html imageCollection="on-polygon-click-1" %}

 - Enter edit widget mode and open "Add action" window;
-- Select "On polygon click" action source;
+- Select "On polygon click" as the action source;
 - Input a name for the action.
 Optionally, select an icon;
 - Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu;
 - After choosing an action type, the "Target dashboard state" drop-down menu appears.
 Select a previously [created state](/docs/{{docsPrefix}}user-guide/dashboards/#states) you'd like to be transitioned to;